zali88/first-contributions/README.md

 ## Submit your changes for review

 If you go to your repository on GitHub, you'll see a `Contribute` button.
 Click on that button.

+By default it will suggest a pull request back into the origin repo.
+If you want to raise the PR against your own repo change the base repository.

 Now submit the pull request.